Introducing the Shell

 The vertical bar between the two commands is called a pipe.
 It tells the shell that we want to use the output of the command on the left as the input to the command on the right.
 The computer might create a temporary file if it needs to, or copy data from one program to the other in memory, or something else entirely; we don’t have to know or care.

-We can even use another pipe to send the output of wc
+We can even use another pipe to send the output of wc directly to sort,

-which then sends its output to head
+which then sends its output to head:

 $ wc -l *.csv | sort -n | head -1